-'Boys,' Mr Weasley said, lifting the stew back into the middle of the table, 'your mother's right, you re supposed to show a sense f responsibility now you've come of age - she slammed a fresh flagon of Butterbeer on lo the table, and spilling almost as much again.
+'Boys,' Mr Weasley said, lifting the stew back into the middle of the table, 'your mother's right, you're supposed to show a sense of responsibility now you've come of age -' 'None of your brothers caused this sort of trouble!'
+Mrs Weasley raged at the twins as she slammed a fresh flagon of Butterbeer on to the table, and spilling almost as much again.
 'Bill didn't feel the need to Apparate every few feet!
 Charlie didn't charm everything he met!
-Percy - '
+Percy '